mac-chaffee/ip-pass/README.md

   	Depth in X-Forwarded-For header to pull real IP from.
 Set to zero to ignore XFF and just use the observed client IP.
 ```

-## Production-readiness

-Do not use this in production.
-Expect bug reports and PRs to be neglected.

 ## Development

 Must have Golang installed.
 Must install [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports).